 - Apply to the colleges you have chosen.
 Prepare your applications carefully.
 Follow the instructions, and PAY CLOSE ATTENTION TO DEADLINES!

-- Well before your application deadlines, ask your counselor and teachers to submit required documents (e.g., transcript, letters of recommendation) to the colleges to which you’re applying.
+- Well before your college application deadlines, ask your counselor and teachers to submit the required documents (e.g., transcript, letters of recommendation) to the colleges to which you’re applying.

 - Complete any last scholarship applications.